Positive outcome for successful Priory Group and NHS partnership

 The seeds of the collaboration were sown more than four years ago when Berkshire NHS Foundation Trust made the decision to relocate 24 service users, with highly complex needs, from a hospital environment to a community setting.

-"The Priory Group felt it was important to identify the best and most effective way of supporting mental health service users in Berkshire and offered its considerable experience and expertise through a collaborative working partnership with the Berkshire Healthcare NHS Foundation Trust."
+"The Priory Group felt it was important to identify the best and most effective way of supporting mental health service users in Berkshire and offered its considerable experience and expertise through a collaborative working partnership with the BHFT.

-The Cloisters is a 24 bed adult rehabilitation unit offering treatment and rehabilitation in a comfortable setting for men and women with enduring mental health difficulties.
+The Cloisters is a 24-bedded adult rehabilitation unit offering treatment and rehabilitation in a comfortable setting for men and women with enduring mental health difficulties.

 The Cloisters' philosophy of care is to optimise pharmacological treatment and encourage occupational and psychological recovery on a group and individual basis.